 Administration of the Hogan Assessment

 Hogan assessments are online assessments.
-To complete a Hogan Assessment, you will be provided with a username and password, which will allow you to access the online assessment platform.
+To complete an assessment, you will be provided with a username and password, which will allow you to access the online assessment platform.

 Hogan scores assessments through a combination of percentile ranking systems and normative test results.
 Normative scores show how you rank compared to other people who have taken the test previously.